 Can I turn up without buying a ticket in advance?

-No. All tickets must be purchased in advance either online or by calling the box office.
+No, access to the building will be through advance online or phone booking only.
+Our phone lines are open from 11.30am-8.30pm daily on 0207 928 3232.
+Please note screenings will come off sale 45 minutes before their advertised start time to allow us to open the cinema doors safely and promptly.
+There is no Box Office counter in operation at present so tickets cannot be purchased or collected in the venue.
 Tickets will be either posted (where time allows) or emailed as e-tickets.
-No collections will be allowed at the box office.
 Entry to screens will come via newly designated points outside the building in order to restrict access to the venue to those who have pre-booked only.

 What support will there be for those with access requirements?